 Caroline is currently the Entrepreneur in Residence for the Royal Veterinary College, Deputy Module Leader for Project Management in Clinical Trials for the London School of Hygiene and Tropical Medicine and delivers new business, Industry Academia Collaboration and Human Factors in Innovation and Enterprise programmes for UCL, University of Cambridge and Imperial College London.

 Caroline is a certified practitioner in Neuro Linguistic Programming (NLP) and Belbin™ Team Roles, is a Co-active™ coach and Resilience Leader Elements accredited.

 Caroline lives near Cambridge and owns a campervan named ‘Nerys’ in which she travels to Europe and around the UK as much as possible.
 Caroline works with Action for Happiness, volunteering to co-run the local Happy Café.

-The feedback presented here corresponds to comments from those who attended the programme in 2019.
-The programme proposed in 2020 has been modified based on the feedback and will notably include case studies of IACs.
+The feedback presented here corresponds to comments from those who attended the programme in April 2020 (also run online).

 Queen's University Belfast is committed to Equality, Diversity and Inclusion.

 For more information please read our Equality and Diversity Policy.